MicrosoftDocs/learn/learn-pr/azure/execute-azure-function-with-triggers/includes/6-exercise-http-trigger.md

-In this exercise we're going to create an Azure Function that accepts an HTTP request with a single string.
+In this exercise, we're going to create an Azure Function that accepts an HTTP request with a single string.
 The function will also return a string back to the caller to represent success or failure.

 > [!NOTE] To complete this exercise make sure you're logged into the [Azure portal](https://portal.azure.com/) with a valid account.